-Before you flip out, here are some signs that may indicate that your teen has at least some interest in marijuana.
+Here’s a realistic list of signs that may indicate that your teen has at least some interest in marijuana.

-A nervous parent is probably going to scour the Internet in search of articles about “ways to know if my kid is using marijuana,” only to find a bunch of pieces that sound as if they were written by a very out of touch high school guidance counselor.
+A nervous parent is probably going to scour the internet in search of articles about “ways to know if my kid is using marijuana,” only to find a bunch of pieces that sound as if they were written by a very out of touch high school guidance counselor.

-Although some of the information out there on how to determine whether a teenager is smoking dope is legitimate, a lot of it is much too “After School Special” for this day and age.
+Although some of the information out there on how to determine whether a teenager is smoking dope is legitimate, a lot of it is much too “after school special” for this day and age.
 Some of these articles indicate that kids are willing to disassemble parts of their parent’s houses to build marijuana smoking devices, while others suggest that teens are filling their rooms with air fresheners to mask the smell of weed.

 What, what, what, what?